Schwarz reflections and anti-holomorphic correspondences: The Associated Correspondences

 \subsubsection{Action of $\widetilde{\sigma_a}^*$ on $\widetilde{K_a}$}

-Let us now study the dynamics of the correspondence on the filled Julia set $\widetilde{K_a}$.
+Let us now study the dynamics of the correspondence on the lifted non-escaping set $\widetilde{K_a}$.
 To do so, we will define two maps on $V_a:=f_a^{-1}(\Omega_a)\setminus\D$ that will play the role of deck transformations of $f_a$ in spite of the presence of a critical point of $f_a$ in $V_a$.

 The first map $g_{1,a}=g_1:V_a\to\D$ is defined as the composition of $f_a:V_a\to\Omega_a$ and $\left(f_a\vert_{\D}\right)^{-1}:\Omega_a\to\D$.
 Clearly, $g_1$ is a two-to-one branched covering satisfying $f_a\circ g_1=f_a$ on $V_a$.